zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/install-zowe-pswi-deployment.md

 ### Cleanup

-If the job execution fails, the deployment process does not perform a full cleanup of the datasets, before attempting job execution again, make sure the following datasets are deleted:
+If the job execution fails, the deployment process does not perform a full cleanup of the datasets.
+Before attempting job execution again, make sure the following datasets are deleted:

 ```plaintext
 {TARGET_HLQ}.D.AZWEAUTH.#